gvsurenderreddy/pbxframework/13.0/framework/README.md

 Visuals
 -----------
-Ringfree PBX uses a number of visual graphics packages to render properly:
+FreePBX uses a number of visual graphics packages to render properly:
 * [Bootstrap] - a free collection of tools for creating websites and web applications.
 It contains HTML and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
 License MIT
 * [Silk Icon Set] - Version 1.3, Creative Commons Attribution 2.5 License: http://creativecommons.org/licenses/by/2.5/, Originally by Mark James
 * [Font Awesome] Font Awesome by Dave Gandy.
 Licence(s) http://fontawesome.io/license/

 Music
 -----------
-Ringfree PBX incorporates a number of royalty-free, creative commons licensed music files.
+FreePBX incorporates a number of royalty-free, creative commons licensed music files.
 These files are distributed under the Creative Commons Attribution-ShareAlike 3.0 license through explicit permission from their authors.
 The license can be found at: http://creativecommons.org/licenses/by-sa/3.0/

 * [macroform-cold_day] - Paul Shuler (Macroform), paulshuler@gmail.com